microsoft/cheriot-ibex/README.md

 cheri-ibex (with 3-stage pipeline) has been synthesized at 330MHz using TSMC 28nm HPC+ libraries (HVT only) and > 1GHz using TSMC n5 libraries (SVT only).
 The design size is ~70k gate equivalents.

 A detailed PPA analysis is under way at Microsoft.

+## Build the design
+See [README-CHERI.md](https://github.com/microsoft/cheriot-ibex/blob/main/README-CHERI.md) for the list of RTL files need to compile/simulate/synthesize the cheriot_ibex design.